Safety Stock, Buffer Stock & Anticipation Inventory Defined [+Formulas]

 (Maximum Daily Usage x Maximum Lead Time) - (Average Daily Usage x Average Lead Time)

 Let's say your company sells an average of 10 products per day, and your lead time is about 14 days.
-However, during peak periods, you sell up to 15 products per day, and delays in inventory shipment mean it can take up to 18 days for products to arrive at your warehouse.
+However, during peak periods, you sell up to 15 products per day, and delays in inventory shipment mean it takes up to 18 days for products to arrive at your warehouse.

 Here's the formula in action: (15 × 18) - (10 × 14)

-That formula is straightforward, which makes it great for smaller businesses.
-The downside is that average lead time can be hard to figure as it's so variable, and outliers can seriously skew your calculations.
+That formula is pretty straightforward, which makes it great for small businesses.
+The downside is, average lead time can be hard to figure because it's so variable — and outliers can seriously skew your calculations.

-Using the "King" Formula
+The "King" Formula

 Z × σLT × D-avg